TheOtherRolesAU/TheOtherRoles/README.md

 The Shifter can take over the role of another Crewmate or Neutral, the other player will transform into a Crewmate.\
 The Shift will always be performed at the end of the next meeting right before a player is exiled.
 The target needs to be chosen during the round.\
 Even if the Shifter or the target dies before the meeting, the Shift will still be performed.\
-Swapping roles with a Crewmate or Neutral gives them their role, the other player becomes the new Shifter.\
+Swapping roles with a Crewmate or Neutral gives them their role, the other player becomes a Crewmate.\
 Swapping roles with an impostor or a custom impostor role fails and the Shifter commits suicide (there won't be a body after the meeting).\
 The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the Impostors.\
 This works especially well against the Eraser, but also gives the Eraser the possiblity to act like a Shifter.\